 Fast forward 24 hours, and I was in Greece’s northern city of Thessalonnaiki, camping overnight in the Kombi on the beach after finding that the YHA (Youth Hostels Association) was closed for renovations.
 We arrived in the dark after a long day’s journey, and failed to park anywhere near a public toilet.
 As I realised early the next morning when, like a follow up tremor to a major earthquake, the trots threatened me again.

 That’s when I resolved to always know the local language phrase for ‘where is the toilet’ in whatever country I’m travelling in!
 And ‘thank you’.
-More important words to always know!
+Important words to always know!
 To that Greek cafe owner, a belated – Efharisto!
 Many decades have since past, and I remain grateful.

 Another loo memory is my Uncle’s farm toilet in the 1960’s.
 It was separate from the main house, and the loo was a large tin, a couple of feet tall – set under a wooden box with a nicely carved hole, capped with a proper toilet seat.
 Wooden too, as I recall.
 Within reach, a pile of neatly cut newspaper squares instead of toilet paper.